BarrathTb/BakersDozen/src/services/README.md

 # Database Service Implementation Guide

-This directory contains sample implementations for connecting the Bakers Dozen application to different database systems.
+This directory contains sample implementations for connecting the Dough Dozen application to different database systems.
 The `database-implementation.ts` file provides example code for both SQL Server and Supabase implementations.

 ## Prerequisites